GASB 87 Will Fundamentally Change Lease Accounting for Governments

 - Leases that extend beyond 12 months will have a balance sheet impact on both the lessee and lessor.

-- For all leases other than non-short-term, the lessee will recognize the intangible use asset, and the lessor will continue to depreciate and account for the lease asset.
+- For leases other than short-term leases and contracts that transfer ownership, the lessee will recognize an intangible right to use lease asset, and the lessor will continue to depreciate and account for the lease asset.

 - Financial statement disclosures and schedules will be required for contracts that transfer ownership and non-short-term leases.